 How to Use a Drill and Impact Driver Combo

-In this edition of Training the Apprentice, the PTR Pro team teaches new tool users how to use a drill and impact driver combo properly.
+Continuing our Training the Apprentice series, the PTR Pro team wanted to talk about how to use a drill and impact driver combo to save time and work more efficiently.
 As one of the most popular cordless combo kits out there, it’s more than just putting two (relatively) inexpensive power tools together.
 It’s about putting two cordless tools together that often work in tandem.
 We’ll take a brief look at both tools, then show you how they can work together to save you time.

 Quick Article Summary

 - Use the drill for better control in fine woodworking applications

 - Drill with the drill and drive screws/fasteners with the impact driver

 - If you only have an impact driver, use slower speeds/modes for finer work

 - Using two tools in tandem saves time